-- 1.01 The Trust and the school's responsibility to safeguard and promote the welfare of children is of paramount importance. - 1.02 Our schools are committed to creating a safeguarding culture where all leaders and staff ensure there is vigilance around keeping everyone safe. - 1.03 Representatives of the school community will be involved in policy development and review. - 1.04 Policies will be reviewed annually unless an incident or new legislation or guidance suggests the need for an interim review. - 1.05 The school will work with other agencies and share information appropriately to ensure the safety and wellbeing of our students.
+- 1.01 The Trust and the school's responsibility to safeguard and promote the welfare of children is of paramount importance. - 1.02 All staff have a responsibility to ensure that our children and young people are safe from abuse, neglect and exploitation. - 1.03 Our schools are committed to creating a safeguarding culture where all leaders and staff ensure there is vigilance around keeping everyone safe and that decisions are made in the best interest of the child. - 1.04 Representatives of the school community will be involved in policy development and review. - 1.05 Policies will be reviewed annually unless an incident or new legislation or guidance suggests the need for an interim review. - 1.06 The school will work with other agencies and share information appropriately to ensure the safety and wellbeing of our students.